juxt/yada/dev/resources/user-manual.md

 We give it our string and it returns a __handler__.

 (Just a minute!
-We just said that the argument to give to `yada` was a **resource model** (a _map_).
-Well, that's true, but yada has some built-in code that transforms the string into a resource-model.
+We just said that the argument to give to `yada` was a __resource__.
+Well, that's true, but yada has some built-in code that implicitly coerces the string into a resource.
 Don't worry about that for now, we'll discuss it more later).

 You can see the result of this at [http://localhost:8090/hello](http://localhost:8090/hello).